tomwhite/covid-19-uk-data/README.md

 ### England

-Updates are published daily at https://www.gov.uk/government/publications/covid-19-track-coronavirus-cases.
+Updates are published daily at [www.gov.uk/government/publications/covid-19-track-coronavirus-cases](https://www.gov.uk/government/publications/covid-19-track-coronavirus-cases).

-* Test numbers are published daily on Twitter by https://twitter.com/DHSCgovuk.
+* Test numbers are published daily on Twitter by [https://twitter.com/DHSCgovuk](twitter.com/DHSCgovuk).
 The count is added to _data/covid-19-totals-uk.csv_ manually.
 Note that there isn't a separate breakdown of the England numbers - they cover the whole of the UK.
 * Case numbers by local authority are published daily in the [UTLA cases table](https://www.arcgis.com/home/item.html?id=b684319181f94875a6879bbc833ca3a6), updating previous updates.
 There is no way to get historical data from this source (as far I can tell).
 The CSV file from this page is saved in _data/raw_.
   * Note that prior to 11 March 2020 case numbers were published in HTML format.

 ### Wales

-Updates are published daily at https://phw.nhs.wales/news/public-health-wales-statement-on-novel-coronavirus-outbreak/, overwriting previous updates.
-(Note however that this page is being archived by https://web.archive.org/.)
-Prior to 12 March 2020 updates were published at https://gov.wales/announcements.
+Updates are published daily at [phw.nhs.wales/news/public-health-wales-statement-on-novel-coronavirus-outbreak/](https://phw.nhs.wales/news/public-health-wales-statement-on-novel-coronavirus-outbreak/), overwriting previous updates.
+(Note however that this page is being archived by [web.archive.org/](https://web.archive.org/)) Prior to 12 March 2020 updates were published at [gov.wales/announcements](https://gov.wales/announcements).

 * Test numbers are published _weekly_ on Thursday.
 The count is added to _data/covid-19-totals-wales.csv_ manually.
   * Improvement: automatically download this page every Thursday
-* Case numbers by local authority are published daily.
-The HTML file is saved in _data/raw_.
+* Case numbers by local authority are published daily in prose form.
+They are manually added to _data/raw/wales-new-cases.csv_.

 ### Scotland

-Updates are published daily at https://www.gov.scot/coronavirus-covid-19/, overwriting previous updates.
-(Note however that this page is being archived by https://web.archive.org/.)
+Updates are published daily at [www.gov.scot/coronavirus-covid-19](https://www.gov.scot/coronavirus-covid-19/), overwriting previous updates.
+(Note however that this page is being archived by [web.archive.org](https://web.archive.org/)).

 * Test numbers are published daily and added to _data/covid-19-totals-scotland.csv_ manually.
 * Case numbers by health board are published daily.
-The HTML file is saved in _data/raw_.
+The HTML file is save in _data/raw_.

 ### Northern Ireland

-Updates are published daily at https://www.publichealth.hscni.net/news/covid-19-coronavirus and https://twitter.com/publichealthni.
+Updates are published daily at [www.publichealth.hscni.net/news/covid-19-coronavirus](https://www.publichealth.hscni.net/news/covid-19-coronavirus) and [https://twitter.com/publichealthni](twitter.com/publichealthni).

 * Test numbers are published daily and added to _data/covid-19-totals-northern-ireland.csv_ manually.
 * Case numbers by local authority are not available.